codingwithmagga/my_learnings/databases/sql/course_the_complete_sql_bootcamp/Readme.md

 ## Structure

-In the *notes* folder you can find my notes from Remnote as Remnote file, markdown or html export (TODO).
+In the *notes* folder you can find my notes from Remnote as Remnote file, markdown or html export.
 The *code* folder contains the exercises and my solutions to the tests and challenges from the course.
 In general these are the SQL commands which can be executed for example in pgAdmin.

 ## Remarks